 Ed also serves as Director of Applied Informatics Research at Duke Health Technology Solutions and Director of Academic Affairs for MMCi.
 He received his PhD from Duke University in 1967 and has served on the Duke faculty since then.
 He is Chair Emeritus of HL7 and serves on the NCHICA Board of Directors.

 Manager for Security Operations & Engineering, Vidant Health

-Jerry started his security career in the United States Air Force’s Cyber Operations.
-He later transitioned to consulting, and founded O’Hare Solutions.
+Jerry started his security career in the United States Air Force’s Cyber Operations and transitioned to consulting where he founded O’Hare Solutions.
 At O’Hare, Jerry built a cybersecurity services practice, with a team specializing in McAfee professional services, servicing customers in federal government, finance, manufacturing, telco, healthcare, and insurance across the US, Europe, and Asia.

 Chief Technology Officer, sema4